KinHubs

 Our Commitment to KinMakers

-When you join our effort to flow $5 million back to life and land:
+When you join our effort to flow the first $5 million back to life and land:

 $3.5M goes to strengthen KinHubs—community-led centers of multi-cultural regeneration, led by Indigenous principles, and